Bilazzzz/mond/README.md

 > Some of the tweaks have the potential to brick your device!<br>Use at your own risk.

 >[!NOTE]
-> No support regarding Apple Intelligence will be answered in GitHub issues anymore.<br>Ask in the [discord server](https://discord.gg/gw8PcRF3Jr).
+> No questions regarding Apple Intelligence will be answered in GitHub issues anymore.<br>Ask in the [discord server](https://discord.gg/gw8PcRF3Jr).

 **Planned:**<br>
 &#45; HouseArrest file browser<br>